kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 #### Changing enhancements graduation

-The way that enhancements are being graduated will not change with this KEP.
+This KEP will not change the way that enhancements are being graduated.
 It's the responsibility of SIGs to keep track of their enhancements and graduate them in the provided constraints of SIG Architecture.

 The new release schedule will add room for only a few more weeks of development.
-This means that SIGs can focus on using that time to enhance documentation and testing (stability) over adding more features.

-Those decisions are not part of any SIG Release planning and will be considered therefore as out of scope.
+SIGs should focus on using those additional weeks to enhance documentation and testing (stability)—not on adding more features.
+These decisions are not part of any SIG Release planning and will therefore be considered out of scope.

 #### Architecture changes

-Changing any architecture of Kubernetes, for example decoupling its core components from the k/k repository, is out of scope of this KEP.
+Changing any architecture of Kubernetes—for example, decoupling its core components from the k/k repository—is outside the scope of this KEP.

 #### Modifying SIG Architecture policies

-This non-goal corresponds partially to the [Changing enhancements graduation](#changing-enhancements-graduation) section and broadens its scope that any policy change made by SIG Architecture is out of scope of this KEP.
+Any policy change made by SIG Architecture is out of scope of this KEP.
+This non-goal corresponds partially to the [Changing enhancements graduation](#changing-enhancements-graduation) section.

 #### Accelerated release cycles

 The intent of this proposal is to create more opportunities to provide a high-value experience for Kubernetes consumers.

-The implication is that we as a community have a reasonable amount of tech debt across infrastructure, testing, policy, and documentation that does not suggest it would be feasible to spend more time releasing when we could be paying down that debt.
+The Kubernetes community faces a reasonable amount of tech debt across infrastructure, testing, policy, and documentation.
+This KEP proposes that we spend more time paying down that debt.

 SIG Release currently produces releases at the following cadence: